sindhuja90comp/EmployeeShcedular/python/README.md

 Open the terminal or command prompt.

-Navigate to the root directory of the project (EmployeeScheduler/) using the cd (change directory) command.
+Navigate to the root directory of the project (EmployeeScheduler/ or python) using the cd (change directory) command.
 For example:

 Bash

-cd EmployeeScheduler
+cd EmployeeScheduler or cd python
 Execute the main script (main.py) using the Python interpreter.
 The command to do this is:

 Bash